EU-U.S. trade agreement

-The Agreement on Reciprocal, Fair, and Balanced Trade is a proposed trade agreement between the European Union (EU) and the United States.
+The European Union-United States Framework on an Agreement on Reciprocal, Fair, and Balanced Trade, informally called the EU–U.S. trade agreement, is a proposed trade agreement between the European Union (EU) and the United States.
 A framework agreement was announced in a joint statement on 21 August 2025.
 The framework agreement provides for 15% tariffs on all European exports and 0% tariffs on certain US exports.
-It replaced the previous Transatlantic Trade and Investment Partnership (TTIP) efforts.
+It was proposed to replace the previous Transatlantic Trade and Investment Partnership (TTIP) efforts.

+US tariffs were effective 1 August or 1 September 2025, depending on the category.
+EU tariffs were effective 1 July 2026.

+The agreement exposed European Commission President Ursula von der Leyen to substantial criticism.
+French Prime Minister François Bayrou called it a "submission", while German Chancellor Friedrich Merz said the deal would significantly damage Germany's finances.

+As a result of the Greenland crisis and Trump's threats of a trade war against several EU and NATO members in retaliation for their participation in the Operation Arctic Endurance NATO exercise in Greenland, the approval of the agreement was temporarily suspended.
+On 26 March 2026, EU lawmakers advanced legislation to implement the trade agreement.

 Tariffs

 The US is imposing a 15% tariff on almost all EU goods, MFN tariffs for unavailable natural resources, aircraft, and generic pharmaceuticals, capping combined MFN + Section 232 tariffs at 15% for pharmaceuticals, semiconductors, and lumber, while leaving metals at 50% above quotas.

 Non-tariff barriers

 As part of the framework agreement, the EU committed to ensuring that the Corporate Sustainability Due Diligence Directive (CSDDD) and the Corporate Sustainability Reporting Directive (CSRD) did not pose undue restrictions on trade, including reducing administrative burdens and proposing changes for a harmonised civil liability regime for due diligence failures, committed to provide additional flexibilities for US companies in its Carbon Border Adjustment Mechanism (CBAM), and committed to avoid any undue impact of the Regulation on Deforestation-free Products (EUDR).

 With respect to cars the US and EU intend to accept and provide mutual recognition to each other's standards.
 They commit to boosting technical cooperation between standards bodies and expand conformity assessment recognition across industrial sectors.
 They also commit to streamlining sanitary certificate requirements for pork and dairy products.